-When your first language is English, grammatical gender is a pretty difficult concept to wrap your head around.
-You’re learning Spanish, and all of a sudden what you thought was a regular old bridge turns out to actually be a masculine bridge (el puente).
-Or wait, if you’re learning German, it’s actually feminine (die Brücke).
+When your first language is English, learning how to figure out grammatical gender is a pretty difficult task.
+You’re learning Spanish, and all of a sudden what you thought was a regular old bridge turns out to be a masculine bridge (el puente).
+Or, if you’re learning German, it’s actually a feminine bridge (die Brücke).
 By choosing to learn French, Spanish, Italian, German or a number of other languages, you’re forced to sort out the gender of all these objects that very clearly do not have XX or XY chromosomes.
 And that’s not even mentioning neuter, the third gender in German (and some languages have even more).

-If you speak a gendered language from early childhood, they don’t seem to cause nearly as much confusion.
-You learn the language, and it seems logical to you: “Of course the table is feminine.”
-But for us English speakers, who have pronoun gender but little else, it’s probably one of the hardest parts of learning another language.
+For people who deal with gendered languages in their native language, trying to figure out grammatical gender don’t seem to cause much confusion.
+A person learns the language, and it seems almost logical (“Of course the table is feminine.”).
+But for native English speakers, who have almost no grammatical gender but little else, it’s probably one of the hardest parts of learning another language.
 To help you out, we’ve collected a few tips for getting the genders down.

 Learn Your Vocab With The Gender Markers Attached

 We’ll start with the most obvious piece of advice because it’s worth repeating.
 When you’re learning a gendered language, you should try to learn your vocabulary with the “the” attached to the word.
 That means you’re not just learning casa (feminine) and problema (masculine), but la casa and el problema.
 There will be different signs for every language, so just figure out which ones most clearly signal the gender of the word you’re learning.

 Learning your vocabulary this way won’t solve all of your problems.
 After all, there are thousands and thousands of vocabulary words, and repeating them over and over can only take you so far.
 Still, it’s a pretty mandatory first step.